Jo Hershey Selden

 At first, Jo used the Foundation primarily as a vehicle for distributing annual gifts.
 She had a passion for the arts which she passed on to her children, along with her feeling of responsibility for supporting the city’s cultural institutions.
 Her interest in education was heightened by her grandchildren’s experiences in Montessori schools.
 She saw the benefits of Maria Montessori’s educational philosophy and directed considerable support to Montessori schools in Cleveland.

 After Jo’s death in 1990, by her design, management of the Foundation passed to her children Debra Hershey Guren, Carole Hershey Walters and Loren W. Hershey.
 They have honored and extended the philanthropic goals Jo established in her lifetime.
 Montessori education has remained a funding focus, as have other innovative education programs, especially those embodying Maria Montessori’s child-centered approach to learning.
 Maintaining opportunities for all children to be engaged in the arts and stimulated by the sciences has been a continuing priority.
-The trustees have shown particular interest in providing start-up support for innovative children’s programming, often serving as the catalyst for additional funding.
+The directors have shown particular interest in providing start-up support for innovative children’s programming, often serving as the catalyst for additional funding.

 The Hershey Family in 1989